 Following years of renovations, the Archaeological Museum of Pafos (Paphos) beckons visitors from near and far who would love to get better acquainted with the area’s rich past.
 Upgraded and enriched, step into the museum and you’ll soon be traveling back in time as you learn all about the fascinating history of Pafos, and that of Cyprus as a whole.

-Housing a collection of finds from the Pafos region dating from the Neolithic Age to 1700 AD, you’ll be taken on a journey through the Chalcolithic and Bronze Age, to the Iron Age and Classical period, then the Hellenistic and Roman periods, and on to the late Roman and early Christian periods, Byzantine Period and Middle Ages.
+Housing a collection of finds from the Pafos region dating from the Neolithic Age to 1700 AD, you’ll be taken on a journey through the Chalcolithic and Bronze Age, on to the Iron Age and Classical period, then the Hellenistic and Roman periods, and on to the late Roman and early Christian periods, Byzantine Period and Middle Ages.
 There are also some interesting exhibits on display from recent excavations.